2012 blogpost warranties

 The best thing you can do is make sure that you understand the original warranty first, then look at what they have to offer and consider whether the benefit is worth what they are asking.
 Remember that you are always legally entitled to examine any warranty documentation before purchasing any item (even if they have to open the box!), but in this case you can even take your purchase home and take your time looking over the warranties.
 That's because any extended warranty offer is available, by law, for 30 days after the original purchase.
 If the sales person says that you have to buy it at the time of purchase, they are wrong or are lying.

 If the extension is of the duration of the original warranty, then essentially you have two warranties.
 One is with the manufacturer, and one is with the store which begins when the manufacturer's one ends.
 If that’s all the warranty does, then there should be no “no problem return” claims made when selling you the extension.
-You either already have a no problem return and they're merely lengthening the valid time period, or you don' have that, just a more limited warranty which they happen to be lengthening.
-If the warranties are the same aside form length, then you should get the exact same service on any return within the covered time period.
+You either already have a no problem return and they're merely lengthening the valid time period, or you don't have that, just a more limited warranty which they happen to be lengthening.
+If the warranties are the same aside from length, then you should get the exact same service on any return within the covered time period.

 Now if the original warranty is “full” as described above, then it is hard to imagine what they have to offer.
 Full really is about as good as it can get!